TTonnyy789/text-topic-modelling-bertopic/README.md

-# implementing topic-modelling techniques on the prediction of stock market(FTSE 100)
+# implementing topic-modelling techniques on the prediction of stock market(e.g. FTSE-100)

-Use topic modelling techniques to analyze financial news articles and attempt to build the relationship between the result and real world financial data.
+Utilize topic modelling and sentiment analyzing techniques to analyze financial news articles and attempt to build the relationship between the clustered topics, sentiments, and real world financial data.

 ### Software And Tools Requirements